HIST 460: Modern Iran

 Course Information from the University Catalog

 Modern Iran, from 1800 to present, in context of several broad themes: institutional structure of state; role of great powers in Iran and Iranian response to economic, military, technological, and ideological challenge posed by West; interaction of religion and other ideologies and politics; economic development and impact on politics and society; and ways historians have sought to understand and interpret modern Iranian history.
-May not be repeated for credit.
+Limited to three attempts.

 The University Catalog is the authoritative source for information on courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.